The Bankrate promise

 How to earn and redeem points

-To start you off, the program even gives you 1,000 bonus miles when you spend $25 at a participating restaurant within the first 30 days.
-From there, you’ll earn 1 to 3 miles for each dollar you spend at participating restaurants depending on your level of membership.
+To start you off, the program even gives you 500 bonus miles when you spend $25 with participating restaurants (including takeout and delivery) within the first 30 days.
+From there, you’ll earn up to 5 miles for each dollar you spend at participating restaurants, depending on your level of membership.

-Basic Members who elect to not receive email communication from AAdvantage Dining only earn 1 mile per dollar spent in the program.
-However, Select members who agree to receive email communication earn 3 miles per dollar spent.
+Basic Members who elect to not receive email communications from AAdvantage Dining only earn 1 mile per dollar spent in the program.
+However, Select members who agree to receive email communications earn 3 miles per dollar spent.

 - Earn 5 miles for every dollar spent at participating restaurants